 This is an endowed prize with the capital held in the University’s Endowment Fund and the income distribution each year used to fund the prize.

 - The prize shall be known as the ‘E. Pollard Prize in Economic History’.

-- The prize shall be awarded to the student attaining the best result in International Economic History, providing the Head of School considers the candidate to be of sufficient merit.
+- The prize shall be awarded to the student attaining the best result in Global Economic History, providing the Head of School considers the candidate to be of sufficient merit.